Implementing Grassroots Logic Programs with Multiagent Transition Systems and AI (Full Version): Introduction

 \section{Introduction}

+\mypara{Grassroots platforms} A digital platform is \emph{grassroots}~\cite{shapiro2023grassrootsBA,shapiro2025atomic} if it can have multiple instances that can (\ia)~operate independently of each other and of any global resource other than the network, and (\ib)~coalesce into ever larger instances, possibly resulting in a single global instance.

-Grassroots Logic Programs (GLP)~\cite{shapiro2025glp} is a concurrent logic programming language with variables partitioned into paired \emph{readers} and \emph{writers}, conjuring both linear logic~\cite{girard1987linear} and futures/promises~\cite{friedman1976impact}: an assignment is produced at most once via the sole occurrence of a writer (promise) and consumed at most once via the sole occurrence of its paired reader (future), and may contain additional readers and/or writers, enabling the concise expression of rich multidirectional communication modalities.
+\mypara{GLP} Grassroots Logic Programs (GLP)~\cite{shapiro2025glp} is a concurrent logic programming language in which logic variables are partitioned into paired \emph{readers} $X?$ and \emph{writers} $X$, each occurring at most once (single-occurrence, SO), with a variable occurring in a clause iff its paired variable also does (single-reader single-writer, SRSW).
+GLP eschews unification in favour of simple term matching, is linear-logic-like~\cite{girard1987linear}, and is futures/promises-like~\cite{baker1977future,friedman1976impact}: each assignment $X := T$ is produced at most once via the sole occurrence of a writer (promise) $X$, and consumed at most once via the sole occurrence of its paired reader (future) $X?$; the term $T$ may contain further readers and/or writers, enabling the concise expression of rich multidirectional communication modalities.

-GLP was designed as a language for grassroots platforms~\cite{shapiro2023grassrootsBA}—distributed systems with multiple instances that can operate independently of each other and of any global resource, and can coalesce into ever larger instances—with its target architecture being smartphones communicating peer-to-peer.
-The operational semantics of Concurrent (single-agent) GLP and of multiagent GLP (maGLP) were defined via transition systems/multiagent transition systems, respectively~\cite{shapiro2021multiagent,shapiro2025glp}.

-Here, we describe the mathematics developed to facilitate the workstation- and smartphone-based implementations of GLP by AI (Claude) in Dart~\cite{dart2024} (a multi-platform smartphone programming language).
-We developed dGLP—implementation-ready deterministic operational semantics for single-agent GLP—and proved it correct with respect to the Concurrent GLP operational semantics; dGLP was used by AI as a formal spec, from which it developed a workstation-based implementation of GLP.
-We developed madGLP—an implementation-ready multiagent operational semantics for maGLP—and proved it correct with respect to the maGLP operational semantics; madGLP is deterministic at the agent level (not at the system level due to communication asynchrony), and is being used by AI as a formal spec from which it develops a smartphone-based implementation of maGLP.

-The development process employs three layers of abstraction—the mathematical spec (this paper); an English+code fragments informal spec derived by AI from the math; and the Dart code derived by AI from the informal spec.
-While the authority is math→spec→Dart, the three layers were harmonized via back-and-forth communication, with programming in Dart revealing gaps and inconsistencies in the informal spec, which in turn revealed gaps and inconsistencies in the math.
-The latter resulted in several major redesigns of madGLP, the outcome of which is presented here.
-All remarks in the paper were generated by AI, to assist itself in better understanding the math while writing the spec.

-A key goal of this paper is to offer a precise interface between the human designer and the AI programmer: formal operational semantics serve as a specification language, constraining the space of legal implementations.
-The emerging discipline~\cite{fowler2025sdd,mundler2025type,blinn2024typed} we advocate and employ is for the human designer and AI to jointly develop and agree upon (1)~formal semantics (this paper); (2)~informal (English+code) specification (derived by AI); and only then let AI attempt to write (3)~Dart code that complies with these formal and informal specs.
-The current madGLP English+code specification is available as supplementary material.